dsu-igeek/kanister/cgo_cmd/vsnap_copy/README.md

 # vSphere snapshot commands

-This is an application intended to copy data between and object store and a vSphere snapshot.
+This is an application intended to copy vSphere snapshot data to an object store or from an object store to a vSphere disk.

 ## Usage

 ### push
 - **description:** Writes data from a vSphere snapshot to an object store.
 - **inputs:**
-  - snapshotID
+  - (-i) snapshotID
   - (-p) [profile](https://docs.kanister.io/architecture.html#profiles)
-  - (-v) vsphere credentials.
-Must have the json form -
+  - (-v) vsphere credentials
-    ```bash
-    { "vchost":"xxxx", "vcuser":"xxxx", "vcpass":"xxxx", "s3urlbase": "xxxx"}'
-    ```
-  - (-s) an optional path
+  - (-s) an optional path within an object store

 - **example usage:**
 ```bash